 6.14 MBS Service Information

-MBS Service Information is a set of information used by the AF to describe an MBS session.
+MBS Service Information is a set of information used by the AF to describe an MBS session or a location dependent MBS Session in an MBS Service Area.
 It is directly conveyed from the AF to the MB-SMF or indirectly via NEF and/or MBSF.

 In addition, MBS Service Information may be optionally sent from AF/NEF/MBSF to the PCF based on network configuration.